forcedotcom/cli/releasenotes/sfdx/README.md

 * FIX: The `--url-path-prefix` flag of the `community create` command is no longer required, which is the correct behavior.
 (GitHub issue [#2005](https://github.com/forcedotcom/cli/issues/2005), plugin-community PR [#303](https://github.com/salesforcecli/plugin-community/pull/303))

+* FIX: Let's say you log into a Dev Hub org, and then log into a scratch org that's associated with it, but you created this scratch org from a different computer.
+Running `org list` on the first computer now correctly lists the scratch org and its expiration date in the appropriate section.
+(GitHub issue [#1941](https://github.com/forcedotcom/cli/issues/1941), sfdx-core PR [#775](https://github.com/forcedotcom/sfdx-core/pull/775))

 * FIX: The `force source` commands now support the ExtlClntAppGlobalOauthSettings metadata type.

 ## 7.193.2 (March 23, 2023) [stable]